 Currently, the Japanese Program offers the following courses.
 Please be aware that all the courses are not always offered.
 Please consult the CUNYFirst: JPN and CMP (or AAS) category.
 Please consult the official “Schedule of Classes” from the Baruch Website.

-*-mark indicates that the course is a capstone course.
+*-mark indicates that the course is a capstone course for Japanese minor.

 JPN1001 Elementary Japanese Language I (3 credits)